Defense of the Wola cemeteries: Fighting in Wola

 The few and poorly armed units of the Wola Subdistrict were almost immediately pushed onto the defensive.
 From August 2 to 4, elements of the Hermann Göring Division tried to force their way through the Wola artery.
-The enemy attacks primarily targeted the insurgent barricades in the area of Wolska and Górczewska streets, manned by soldiers of the Wola Subdistrict and supporting units of the People's Army.
+The enemy attacks primarily targeted the insurgent barricades in the area of Wolska and Górczewska streets, manned by soldiers of the Wola Subdistrict and supporting units of the People's Army (AL).
 Initially, the Radosław Group remained somewhat on the periphery of these struggles, with its actions not extending westward beyond the line of the Wola cemeteries.
-On August 2, small groups of German armored units repeatedly penetrated Okopowa Street from the north, attempting to break through to the city center.
-During these skirmishes, soldiers from the Zośka Battalion captured 2 German Panther tanks.
+On August 2, small groups of German armored vehicles repeatedly penetrated Okopowa Street from the north, attempting to break through to the city center.
+Some of these were ambushed and the Zośka Battalion captured two German Panther tanks.
 (Note: The tanks were part of the 1st Battalion of the 27th Armored Regiment of the 19th Panzer Division, specifically its 3rd Company, which was temporarily subordinated to the Hermann Göring Division.)
 This success, combined with the earlier capture of a German truck with tank ammunition by soldiers from the Pięść Battalion, enabled the formation of an insurgent armored platoon under the command of Lieutenant Wacław Micuta, codenamed Wacek.
 Meanwhile, the Zośka Battalion soldiers also managed to capture the school on Spokojna Street, where they defeated a unit of Russian-speaking collaborators (the school henceforth became the main stronghold of the Polish defense on the northern flank of the Radosław Group).
 Around 2:00 PM, however, the Germans launched a strong attack along Okopowa Street, driving 50 Polish hostages tied to a ladder in front of their tanks.
 Kedyw soldiers managed to hold the barricade on Okopowa Street and the positions at Pfeiffer's tannery and the St. Kinga school, but the German tanks succeeded in breaking through to Śródmieście.